Lactarius fallax

 Lactarius fallax, commonly known as the velvety milk cap, is a species of fungus in the family Russulaceae.
-Found in both spruce and mixed conifer forests, it is a fairly common species in the Pacific Northwest region of North America, with a northerly range extending to Alaska.

 Its fruit bodies are medium-sized, with velvety, brown to blackish caps up to 2–9 cm in diameter bearing a distinct pointed umbo.
 The caps are supported by velvety stems up to 8 cm long and 1.5 cm thick.
 The mushroom oozes a whitish latex when it is cut, and injured tissue eventually turns a dull reddish color.
-The eastern North American and European species Lactarius lignyotus is closely similar in appearance, but can be distinguished by its differing range.
+The eastern North American and European species L. lignyotus is closely similar in appearance, but can be distinguished by its differing range.

+Found in both spruce and mixed conifer forests, L. fallax is a fairly common species in the Pacific Northwest region of North America, with a northerly range extending to Alaska.

-Taxonomy and classification
+Taxonomy

 The species was originally described by American mycologists Alexander H. Smith and Lexemuel Ray Hesler in a 1962 publication.
 Smith made the initial collection in late October 1944, in Rhododendron, Oregon.
 The publication also described the variety Lactarius fallax var. concolor based on specimens collected in Mount Hood.
 According to Smith and Hesler, this variety had been to that point generally identified as Lactarius lignyotus in the Pacific Northwest.
 They described the variety L. lignyotus var. americanus to account for differences such as "spore ornamentation, distant gills at maturity, and the typically slightly acrid taste".
 However, in their 1979 monograph of North American Lactarius species, they considered L. lignyotus var. americanus to be equivalent (and thus synonymous) to L. fallax var. concolor.
 The specific epithet fallax is derived from the Latin word "deceptive".
 The mushroom is commonly known as the "velvety milk cap".

 Lactarius fallax is classified in the section Plinthogalus of the subgenus Plinthogalus of the genus Lactarius.
 Species in this section have brown to blackish caps, and a cap cuticle that contains a dissolved brown pigment.
 The cuticle of most species is of the trichoderm type—where the outermost hyphae emerge roughly parallel, like hairs, perpendicular to the cap surface.